webtacular/Webtacular-Headless-CMS/api/README.md

 TODO: Look into a Cpp + node Bcrypt libary

 for the user, you have to set the 'email' to be a UNIQUE key

+ALL Date.now() has to be followed by / 1000 to turn it into secconds